klenduru/klenduru/README.md

 ## Hi there 👋

-My name is Indu Lekha and I'm a UW-Madison student pursuing a data science degree.
+My name is Indu and I'm a UW-Madison student pursuing a data science degree.

 - I'm currently working on a fullstack web application to showcase my photography
 - 📫 How to reach me: ikonduru@wisc.edu